 There are others who are like me.

-- And a stage that is emerging, with the insight and help of colleagues, is the idea that we can collaborate and be in community with others while staying in alignment with ourselves.
+- A stage that is emerging, with the insight and help of colleagues, is the idea that we can collaborate and be in community with others while staying in alignment with ourselves.

 Something is wrong with me

 When we first start our development work, we might not feel like we know who we are.
 We might feel that we are deficient because we don’t look like, talk like, or feel like the other members of our group.
 We do not yet see the value and uniqueness of who we are and we often blame ourselves.